monicall19/hello-world/README.md

 # hello-world
 Hello all
 My name is Monica Szlatiner
-I love to dogs, travel and technology
+I love dogs, travel and technology